gemcfadyen/Apprenticeship-JavaScriptTaskMan/README.md

 Generate the jasmine test folder by doing `jasmine init`

 To run the tests in a headless fashion, do `npm test`

+To package the ecma 6 so that it can be interpreted by the browser do `npm run webpack`.

+To open the task man, type `open index.html`.